Bay Adelaide Centre - West Tower

 - Apotex Inc. in an alleged infringement of the 206 Patent by the sale of generic Ramipril for high-blood pressure, as well as further damages due to the alleged infringement

-Chambers Canada 2020 ranks Ben as an “Up and Coming” lawyer, with peers describing him as “an emerging leader of the IP Bar.
-He offers proficiency in patent litigation and experience representing prominent clients in the pharmaceuticals industry”.
-Ben is also recognized as a leading lawyer in the 2021 Lexpert Special Edition: Health Sciences.
-Ben has been ranked bronze by IAM Patent 1000 since 2017 and is described as “the best young partner in the Canadian patent scene”.
-The Canadian Legal Lexpert Directory “repeatedly recommends” Ben for intellectual property.
-He is recognized as a leading intellectual property lawyer by Best Lawyers in Canada since 2015 and he is recognized as a litigation star for intellectual property litigation by Benchmark Canada.
-He is also recognized as a leading patent litigator by Who’s Who Legal in Life Sciences: Patent Litigation 2019.
+Ben is recognized in Chambers Canada 2022 and Chambers Global 2022 with peers noting his “work is quite spectacular”.
+Ben is also recognized as a leading lawyer in the Lexpert Special Edition: Technology and Health Sciences 2022 and the 2021 Lexpert Special Edition: Canada’s Leading Litigation Lawyers.
+He has been ranked bronze by IAM Patent 1000 since 2017 and is described as “the best young partner in the Canadian patent scene”.
+The Canadian Legal Lexpert Directory “consistently recommends” Ben for intellectual property.
+He has been recognized as a leading intellectual property lawyer by Best Lawyers in Canada since 2015 and he is recognized as a litigation star for intellectual property litigation by Benchmark Canada.
+He is also recognized as a leading patent litigator by Who’s Who Legal: Life Sciences - Patent Litigation 2021 and IP - Patents 2021.

 Ben is a lecturer in the Intellectual Property in Health Law course in the Professional LLM program at Osgoode Hall Law School.
 Beginning in Fall 2018 Ben will be an Adjunct Professor teaching Patent Law at Queens Law School.

 Ben joined the firm as a summer student in 2003.
 Upon graduation from the University of Western Ontario Faculty of Law, Ben spent his articles clerking for Justices Doherty, Lang, Rouleau and LaForme of the Court of Appeal for Ontario and became an associate with the firm in 2006.